 Shingles is a painful, blistering condition caused by the chickenpox virus.
 If a person had chicken pox as a child, the virus remains active in the nerve tissue and may reactivate in later years, usually after age 60.
 Clusters of small blisters form in a defined area on one side of the body.
 A new shingles vaccine is very effective and recommended for people over 60.

 Sometimes an allergy or infection will make a person’s immune system release histamines into the bloodstream.
 Histamines are the body’s reaction to allergy or inflammation.
 This can result in swelling, or hives.
-They are raised areas without a border that are spongy and can be intensely itchy.
-They usually will come and go, only stayin in the same place for 24 hours or less.
+Hive are raised areas without a border that are spongy and can be intensely itchy.
+They usually will come and go, only staying in the same place for 24 hours or less.

 Treatment is as varied as the rashes themselves.
 Dr. Booth will develop a plan of treatment based on her evaluation.